La Goulette: History

-The kasbah fortress was built in 1535 by Charles I of Spain, but was captured by the Ottoman Turks in 1574.
+The Fort de la Goulette, a kasbah fortress, was built in 1535 by Charles I of Spain, but was captured by the Ottoman Turks in 1574.
 The remains of Hispano-Turkish fortifications lie inland.

 The port was a popular destination for summer holidays in the 19th century.
-La Goulette's Sicilian town quarter became commonly known as la Petite Sicile (Little Sicily).
-It once housed a prominent Italian community - among othes the actress Claudia Cardinale.
+La Goulette's Sicilian town quarter became commonly known as la Petite Sicile ("Little "Sicily").
+It once housed a prominent Italian community – among others the actress Claudia Cardinale.

-It was also home to sizeable Jewish, Italian, and Maltese communities.
+It was also home to sizeable Jewish and Maltese communities.
+In 1868, the Treaty of La Goulette was signed here.